jchip/mcpu/packages/mcpu-cli/README.md

 > **Universal MCP gateway for any AI agent - Zero upfront tokens, unlimited servers**

+MCPU enables AI agents to use MCP servers with minimal token overhead.
+It can be used in two ways:

+1. **As an MCP Server** (`mcpu-mcp`) - For agents with native MCP support (Claude Desktop, etc.)
+2. **Via CLI** (`mcpu-daemon` + `mcpu-remote`) - For agents with Bash tool support (Claude Code, etc.)

-MCPU enables AI agents with a Bash tool to use MCP servers, even without native MCP SDK integration.
-It compresses schemas by 97%\* and provides on-demand discovery of unlimited MCP servers with zero upfront token cost.
+Both modes provide on-demand discovery of unlimited MCP servers with zero upfront token cost, compressing schemas by 97%\*.

-**Requirements:** The AI agent must have a Bash tool that supports:

-- Running background processes (`command &` or `run_in_background: true`)
-- Executing shell commands and reading their output

-Currently tested with: **Claude Code**

 \*Example: The Playwright MCP server alone requires ~14,000 tokens upfront for its schema.
 MCPU reduces this to just a few hundred tokens of instructions.